 1 - 7 World Interfaith Harmony Week World Interfaith Harmony Week is an annual event observed during the first week of February, after General Assembly designation in 2010.
-The General Assembly pointed out that mutual understanding and interreligious dialogue constitute important dimensions of a culture of peace and established World Interfaith Harmony Week as a way to promote harmony between all people regardless of their faith, (international) 4 - 10 White Cane Week White Cane Week, occurring the first full week of February, was created by the Canadian Council of the Blind to raise public awareness of the reality of life for Canadians living with vision loss.
-(Canada) 14 - March 30 Lent (Western) A 40-day period of fasting (excluding Sundays) in preparation for Easter.
-This period is observed by abstaining from certain foods, drinks, and activities, increased prayer, personal improvement, and participating in charity (almsgiving).
-(Christianity) 18 - 24 Aromantic Spectrum Awareness Week Aromantic Spectrum Awareness Week (ASAW) is an annual, international event meant to spread awareness and acceptance of aromantic spectrum identities and the issues we face, as well as making more people aware of our existence while celebrating it.
-(International) 31 (sundown) - March 19 Nineteen Day Fast A period when adult Bahá'is fast from sunrise to sunset each day, coinciding with the 19-day Bahá'i month of Alá (loftiness) and immediately preceding the Bahá'i new year.
+The General Assembly pointed out that mutual understanding and interreligious dialogue constitute important dimensions of a culture of peace and established World Interfaith Harmony Week as a way to promote harmony between all people regardless of their faith.
+(International) 2 - 8 White Cane Week White Cane Week, occurring the first full week of February, was created by the Canadian Council of the Blind to raise public awareness of the reality of life for Canadians living with vision loss.
+(Canada) 16 - 22 Aromantic Spectrum Awareness Week Aromantic Spectrum Awareness Week (ASAW) is an annual, international event meant to spread awareness and acceptance of aromantic spectrum identities and the issues we face, as well as making more people aware of our existence while celebrating it.
+(International) 28 (sundown) - March 19 Nineteen Day Fast A period when adult Bahá'ís fast from sunrise to sunset each day, coinciding with the 19-day Bahá'í month of Alá (loftiness) and immediately preceding the Bahá'í new year.
 This period of fasting is a time of prayer, meditation, and spiritual rejuvenation.
-(Bahá'i) 1 World Hijab Day Founded by Nazma Khan, World Hijab Day recognizes the millions of Muslim women who choose to wear the hijab and was created to foster religious tolerance and understanding by inviting women (non-Hijabi Muslims/non-Muslims) to experience the hijab for one day.
-(International) 1 Imbolc / Imbolq / Oimelc / Candlemas Imbolc is a festival of the returning light when days are getting noticeably longer, and signs of new plant life emerge.
-"Imbolc" comes from an archaic Gaelic expression in the belty", which signaled the first stirrings of life within the womb of mother earth.
+(Bahá'í) 1 World Hijab Day Founded by Nazma Khan, World Hijab Day recognizes the millions of Muslim women who choose to wear the hijab and was created to foster religious tolerance and understanding by inviting women (non-Hijabi Muslims/non-Muslims) to experience the hijab for one day.
+(International) 1 Imbolc / Imbolg / Oimelc / Candlemas Imbolc is a festival of the returning light when days are getting noticeably longer, and signs of new plant life emerge.
+"Imbolc" comes from an archaic Gaelic expression "in the belly", which signaled the first stirrings of life within the womb of mother earth.
 Traditionally, Imbolc is a time of cleansing and purification.
-(Paganism/WiccaDrull) 2 Groundhog Day A popular tradition in Canada and the United States derived from Pennsylvania Dutch superstition.
+(Paganism/Wicca/Druid) 2 Groundhog Day A popular tradition in Canada and the United States derived from Pennsylvania Dutch superstition.
 If a groundhog emerges from its burrow on this day and sees its shadow, winter is said to continue for six more weeks; if it does not see its shadow, spring is said to arrive early.
 (International) 4 World Cancer Day An international awareness day led by the Union for International Cancer Control to raise worldwide attention and inspire action for a cancer-free world.
 (International) 6 International Day of Zero Tolerance for Female Genital Mutilation To promote the elimination of female genital mutilation, and to engender greater focus on human rights, gender equality, sexual education, and attention to the needs of women and girls who suffer from its consequences.
-(International) 6 (sundown) - 7 Lailat al Miraj A Muslim holiday that commemorates the Prophet Muhammad's nighttime journey from Mecca to Jerusalem where he ascended to heaven, was purified, and given the instruction for Muslims to recite Salat (ritual prayer) five times a day.
-Also known as Isra and Mîraj, Al Isra wal Mīraj or Layat at Mīraj, (Isdam) 9 (evening) - 10 Lunar New Year / Spring Festival Lunar New Year is the beginning of a calendar year based on the lunar calendar.
-While commonly known as Chinese New Year, the Lunar New Year is celebrated in many Asian countries including Mongolia, Korea, and Vietnam.
-In China, the Spring Festival is a celebration that begins on New Years Eve of the Lunar calendar and lasts for fifteen days, ending with the Lantern Festival.
-(International) 10 Losar (Tibetan New Year) A new year's festival celebrated on the first day of the lunisolar Tibetan calendar, which corresponds to a date in February or March in the Gregorian calendar.
-It is one the most festive periods of the year observed with many religious and cultural events.
-(Tibet) 11 International Day of Women and Girls in Science A day designated for the dismantling of gender stereotypes - specifically to end institutional and systemic gender imbalances in science.
-(International) 13 World Radio Day An international day for recognizing the enduring power of radio to promote the pluralism, representation, and diversity that is needed to build a more peaceful and inclusive world.
+(International) 11 International Day of Women and Girls in Science A day designated for the dismantling of gender stereotypes - specifically to end institutional and systemic gender imbalances in science.
 (International)